What Is Toe Sucking?

 🦠 Can You Get Sick from Toe Sucking?

-- •Bacterial transfer: Clean feet have normal skin bacteria (mostly harmless)
+- •Bacterial transfer: Clean feet still have normal skin bacteria, so washing lowers risk but does not make contact risk-free

 How to Bring Up Toe Sucking with a Partner